aemal/postpal/README.md

    - I type something like: *"Summarize with excitement and mention its value for developers."*
 4. A **LinkedIn repost window** opens, with the AI-generated caption pre-filled.
 5. I proofread and click **Post**.

-### 🆕 Use Case 3: New Post with AI

-1. I click the extension icon in the Chrome toolbar or an inline **"📝 New Post with AI"** button.
-2. A modal opens where I write instructions like *"Announce our new product update with enthusiasm".*
-3. AI generates the post and injects it into the **new post modal** on LinkedIn.
-4. I do final edits and click **Post**.

 ---